ThallyssonKlein/rock-paper-scissors-game/README.md

 ## Getting the statistics

 You need to be authenticated.
 You need to be the owner of the statistics.
+You need to inform the user id in the path parameter.

 ![capture5](docs/capture5.png)